Skarlso/dependabot-bundler/README.md

 # Dependabot bundler

-This is a simple Slack notification action which runs using a Bot token.
+This is an action which can bundle together multiple Dependabot PRs for Go based Projects.

 ## Example Action